 Tony feels himself slipping into that empty void once again, frustrated with a business he had once been passionate about. “…is it really only about delivering commodity stuff now?”

 Tony’s story is a tragedy unfolding both for himself and the business as it grew from challenger to market leader.
-During this growth something for Tony was lost.
+During this growth, something for Tony was lost.

 There is value in having a clear business purpose

 Apple’s original purpose was believing in challenging the status quo, thinking differently.
 They did it by making beautiful products that were easy to use.
 Their purpose clearly tells the world why Apple does what it does.
 It just happens to also produce some of the best technology products in the market.
 Simon Sinek’s excellent book, ‘Start with Why’ delves deeper into this topic.
-My point writing this article is to consider the human cost of not having a clear business purpose that inspires your staff and the market.
+My point in writing this article is to consider the human cost of not having a clear business purpose that inspires your staff and the market.

-A purpose is often at the very soul of a business, it is the intent driving the day-to-day inspiration and behaviour.
+A purpose is often at the very soul of a business, it is the intent of driving the day-to-day inspiration and behaviour.
 This makes it very human, encouraging people to share, participate and act.

 A business purpose drives staff behaviour

 Tony’s story tells us that in the early days the market was excited about what his company had to say.
-A segment of the market would have related to its business’s purpose and its staff passionately believed and acted on it.
+A segment of the market would have related to it’s business’s purpose and its staff passionately believed and acted on it.
 Today that passion is lost and a valued member of staff is demotivated exposing the business to a risk he could leave.

 Consider something or someone you are passionate about, such as a hobby, a sport, or your partner, you will notice how your very persona instantly changes when you think about it.
 Something deep within you ignites a flow of positive energy.
 As if by magic you are energized and excited.
-It is no longer a chore doing something you are passionate about, it is more akin to excitement that is enjoyable.
+It is no longer a chore doing something you are passionate about, it is more akin to the excitement that is enjoyable.
 Having a purpose is the same, it helps transform mundane work you need to do to pay the mortgage into inspiration to take action.
 That inspiration brings the business purpose alive and drives staff behaviour in that direction.
 That is the gift we receive when we believe in something, someone, or a purpose.

 Tony’s business in its early days will have communicated a business purpose to both its staff and a group of customers who related to it.
 No doubt the energy, behaviour and actions created from that belief will have helped fuel business growth to become a market leader.